The new Python 3.5 unpacking syntax makes a programmer’s life much easier.

 froblog(**some_kwargs, **other_kwargs_from_somewhere_else, **more_kwargs)

-It outputs the same as above:
+This outputs the same dict_items as before:

 dict_items([('flipblip', 'foobar'), ('frob', 'lob'), ('floxblum', 'qux'),